Cowboys News App [Android]

 Dallas Cowboys

 It's hard to imagine Tony Pollard playing with a partially torn plantar fascia, having missed practice all week, but the team hasn't ruled him out just yet.
-Hopefully the extra rest has allowed to progress on some nagging and get back to his early-season form.
-The addition of veteran RB Ito Smith to the suggests Dallas is prepared to be without one of their top backs.
+Hopefully the extra rest has allowed to progress on some nagging injuries and get back to his early-season form.
+The addition of veteran RB Ito Smith to the practice squad suggests Dallas is prepared to be without one of their top backs.

-Losing Noah Brown hurts on and some offensive packages where his blocking skills are utilized.
+Losing Noah Brown hurts on special teams and some offensive packages where his blocking skills are utilized.
 Thankfully, the rest of the WR group is ready to go and backup Malik Turner has proven he can be effective when called upon.

 Washington Football Team